About

 Integrative Counsellor and Psychotherapist

-Self-discovery, emotional resilience and self-mastery form the cornerstones of our mental health.
-Psychotherapy has the power to transform lives, illuminating the darkest corners of our awareness.
+Self-discovery, emotional resilience, and self-mastery form the foundation of mental health.
+Through the compassionate space of psychotherapy, we gain the clarity and courage to explore what lies beneath the surface, illuminating the hidden corners of our awareness.
 It is through this illumination that we can examine our past, understand ourselves more deeply, and create a new, empowered path forward.

-Our need to create meaningful connections is a fundamental aspect of the human experience.
 Asiyah’s work is rooted in building respectful, collaborative partnerships that help you see, hear, and feel more deeply.
-Through this therapeutic alliance, she supports you in overcoming areas of stalled growth to help your energy to open, flourish, and thrive.
+Through this therapeutic alliance, Asiyah supports you in overcoming areas of stalled growth to help your energy to open, flourish, and thrive.

 Asiyah guides you to explore thoughts, emotions, and experiences that may have once felt overwhelming or difficult to express.
-Her approach centres on long-term healing by deepening self-awareness, uncovering personal meaning, and addressing the root causes of emotional distress, anxiety, and depression.
+Her approach focuses on deepening self-awareness, uncovering personal meaning, and addressing the root causes of emotional distress, anxiety, and depression for long-term healing.

 Asiyah’s therapeutic orientation is integrative and is underpinned by evidence-informed modalities, from which she draws on a wide range of tools, techniques and frameworks tailored uniquely to each client.
-Asiyah’s work integrates:
+Asiyah’s work integrates Psychodynamic Therapy, Cognitive Behavioural Therapy (CBT), Attachment-Focused Therapy, Solution-Focused Therapy, and Narrative Therapy.
+Asiyah practices Child-Centred Play Therapy with younger clients.

 Outside of therapeutic work (and no doubt influencing it), Asiyah has interests in endurance athletics, religion, and philosophy.